ydnaod/mastermind/README.md

     - Timer
     - History

 There are a couple smaller components that are rendered in Game that haven't been broken up into Components (New Game Button, Toggle Game Mode Button).
 Building out the base game was pretty straightforward.
 I had to store the secret code, the current combination, and all the logic to check the codes against each other in the Vault component, which means I also had to pass setter methods as props all the way down to the Up and Down arrows.
 Game state such as loading, game (boolean to keep track of whether or not the game was over), guesses remaining, and history were all stored in Game.
-I initially had created a History component, which rendered an array of hints to theuser, but I realized it was an unnecessary middle man.
+I initially had created a History component, which rendered an array of hints to the user, but I realized it was an unnecessary middle man.
 However, it would make the Game render section of the code base more readable.

 # Extensions